 The Corporation determines the classification of its financial assets and liabilities at initial recognition.
 Financial instruments are recognized initially at fair value and, in the case of financial assets and liabilities carried at amortized cost, adjusted for directly attributable transaction costs.
-Financial assets classified as FVOCI are subsequently measured at fair value using the bid/ask price, with gains and losses recognized in other comprehensive income.
-Financial assets classified as at FVTPL are subsequently measured at fair value using the bid/ask price, with gains and losses recognized in profit or loss.
+Investment portfolio assets classified at FVTPL are subsequently measured at FV using level 3 inputs.
+Marketable securities classified as at FVTPL are subsequently measured at fair value using the bid/ask price, with gains and losses recognized in profit or loss.
 Financial instruments classified at amortized cost are subsequently measured at amortized cost less any costs of impairment.